IBM/personal-wealth-portfolio-mgt-bot/README.md

 ## B. Seed the Investment Portfolio Service

 You now need to manually seed your Investment Portfolio.
-For all these steps - replace **userid, password and service url** with the credentials from your BlueMix Service.
+For all these steps - replace **userid, password** with the credentials from your BlueMix Service.

 i.
 Example of manually creating a portfolio entry in your Portfolio Investment Service: